 - hormonal changes;

-- Foul fish-like odor, especially after intercourse; and
+- Foul fish-like vaginal odor, especially after intercourse; and

 - Burning feeling while urinating.

-Common treatments for vaginosis include oral medications like Metronidazole and Tinidazole and creams like Clindamycin.
+Common treatments for vaginosis include oral medications like Metronidazole and Tinidazole, as well as creams like Clindamycin.
+These are all prescription medicines; therefore, they are not available for purchase over the counter or online.

 Probiotics for vaginosis evidence